thewpsquad/squad-modules/readme.txt

 13. Typing Text Module - This is a module that allows you to create eye-catching animated text that simulates a typing effect with the Typing Text module.
 Grab your visitors' attention and deliver your message in a unique and engaging way.

 == Upgrade Notice ==
-= 3.1.3 =
+= 3.1.4 =
-- Bug fixing with advanced fields and others
+- New features and compatibility with RankMath SEO plugin

 == Changelog ==
-= 3.1.3 (05-08-2024) =
+= 3.1.4 (15-08-2024) =

-**Fixing:**
-- Fix: Issues with advanced fields(border) in the latest Divi theme version
-- Fix: An issue with custom fields for Divi Post Grid Module and Divi CPT Grid Module
+**New Features:**
+- feat: linking option added to title, author, avatar, categories and tags in Divi Post Grid Module
-- Fix: An issue with Pro plugin compatibility with the latest version of the Lite plugin
+- New: Added compatibility with RankMath SEO plugin

 [Read more](https://squadmodules.com/changelog)